 CASE SUMMARY

-On July 13, 2015, the City of Greensboro, North Carolina, and a group of Greensboro residents filed a lawsuit against the Guilford County Board of Elections, challenging the constitutionality of "the Greensboro Act," which was a local bill passed by the state General Assembly on July 2, 2015.
-The Act's provisions included a change to the City's method of electing its eight city council members from three at large and five single-member districts to eight single member districts drawn by the General Assembly, modifications to the Mayor's voting power and the elected officials' terms, and a prohibition on citizens changing or amending the City's form of government.
-The plaintiffs alleged that several of the Act's districts were racial gerrymanders in violation of the equal protection clauses of the U.S. and North Carolina Constitutions, that several of the Act's districts were malapportioned in violation of the one person, one vote constitutional requirement, and that the Act's prohibition on the ability of citizens to change the City's governmental structure, as all other localities in North Carolina are permitted to do, violated the equal protection clause of the N.C.
-Constitution.
-They sought a court declaration that the Act was unconstitutional, preliminary and permanent injunctive relief barring the defendant from enforcing, implementing, or giving any effect to the Act, and either a restoration of the City's prior election method or the implementation of a new, constitutionally compliant districting scheme.
+On July 13, 2015, the City of Greensboro, N.C., and several City residents filed a federal lawsuit against the Guilford County Board of Elections challenging a July 2, 2015, Act passed by the North Carolina General Assembly which made various changed to the City’s electoral and political processes, including changing the City Council’s method of election from 3 at-large and 5 single-member districts to 8 single-member districts drawn by the General Assembly, modifying the Mayor’s voting power and other elected City officials’ terms of office, and prohibiting City voters from modifying their City’s form of government.
+They alleged that several of the Act’s new districts were unconstitutional racial gerrymanders, several districts violated the one person, one vote constitutional requirement, and the prohibition on voter-led changes to the City’s governmental structure violated the North Carolina Constitution’s Equal Protection Clause.
+They sought a judicial declaration the Act was unconstitutional, injunctive relief barring the defendants from implementing the Act, and an order either restoring the City’s prior election method and governmental structure or implementing a new, constitutional election scheme.

 CASE LIBRARY